About the University

 Alongside the development of our staff, we're also dedicated to developing ourselves as a research institution and improving the quality of our work.
 As such, we are renowned for the excellence, impact and distinctiveness of our research-led learning and teaching.

-We're delighted that our hard work and efforts have been recognised by the 2014 Research Excellence Framework (REF) results, which confirmed our place as a world-leading university with an international reputation for research excellence.
+We're delighted that our hard work and efforts were recognised by the most recent Research Excellence Framework (REF) results in 2014, which confirmed our place as a world-leading university with an international reputation for research excellence.

 The best facilities